algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

         - Reviews, approves, and holds accountability for the test plan.
         - Tracks the performance of the testing activities.

+      - **Program Manager**
+        - Reviewing and approving the test plan to ensure it aligns with the project's objectives.
+        - Ensuring that the testing process adheres to established procedures and standards

       - **QA's Members:**

           - Ensures the test plan and deliverables are consistent with the project's design.
           - Provides the necessary testing environment.
           - Adheres to procedures related to bug fixes programming.

 ## 3. TEST STRATEGY
 ### 3.1 Test Objectives
   - This test plan is focused on rigorously assessing the virtual processor and interpreter in our project, emphasizing functionality, reliability, and correctness.
 We aim to validate precise execution of assembly code, assess the reliability of the virtual processor under diverse scenarios, and ensure accurate results from the interpreter.
 Additionally, we prioritize educational value, providing a testing framework aligned with learning goals for students and developers exploring low-level programming concepts.
 Clear documentation and guides ensure accessibility for a broad audience.
 This testing approach aims not only to validate technical robustness but also to highlight the project's educational merits in the realm of low-level programming.

 ### 3.2 Test Environment

   - **Operating System:** Windows and MacOS
   - **Compiler:** GCC 13.2
   - **IDE:** Visual Studio Code 1.85